erlcash/etherpoke/README.md

 Since version 2.3.0, *etherpoke* supports socket notifications (TCP/IP protocol), allowing remote clients to be notified when one of the events is triggered.

 *etherpoke* is free software licensed under **GNU GPL3**.

+Words of caution: if you are not a developer, refrain from a compilation out of the source code found in the master branch.
+Always compile from the sources found in individual releases, preferably the latest one.